-The steel companies are pieces in the puzzle making a strong and sustainable national economy; its products comprise an important constituent of Sweden’s exports.
+The Swedish iron and steel producers are pieces in the puzzle making a strong and sustainable national economy; its products comprise an important constituent of Sweden’s exports.
 These circumstances cannot be taken for granted but presuppose that the companies can cope effectively with the international competition.
-This requires, among other things, a strategic target for competitiveness and growth within industry, combined with a greater public awareness of steel and the importance of the steel industry for national prosperity and social welfare.
+This requires, among other things, a strategic target for competitiveness and growth within industry, combined with a greater public awareness of steel and the importance of the steel industry for national prosperity, social welfare and a sustaiable devemopment.

-Jernkontoret’s task is to safeguard the steel industry’s interests through acting to ensure the best possible preconditions for the steel industry’s operations in Sweden.
+Jernkontoret’s task is to safeguard the iron and steel industry’s interests through acting to ensure the best possible preconditions for the industry’s operations in Sweden.

-Jernkontoret represents the steel industry on issues that affect the following areas:
+Jernkontoret represents the iron and steel industry on issues that affect the following areas:

 - Energy, environment and climate